Web Applications

 Configure URL update setting.

-auto or manual
+manual

 When update is set to manual the ACL entry will not be maintained and updated by the Learner.

-When set to auto the entry will be maintained by the Learner.
+When set to auto, the entry will be maintained by the Learner.

 Default value

-auto - manual when URL added manually
+auto when an application is added automatically, manual when added manually

 Violation action